-First, ready the jars, lids and screw bands.
-Jars, whether new or previously used, should be free of chips and scratches.
-New lids must be used for each batch, though screw bands, if in good condition, can be reused.
-Wash the jars, lids and bands well in hot soapy water, either by hand or in a dishwasher.
+Wash the jars, lids and bands well in hot soapy water by hand or in a dishwasher.
+New lids must be used for each batch, but screw bands in good condition can be reused.
 Place the lids in a small saucepan with water to cover, bring to a simmer (180°F/82°C) and maintain the simmer until you are ready to use them.
-Avoid boiling the lids, or you may compromise the seal.
+Do not boil.

-If the recipe processing time is more than 10 minutes, the jars need only be washed before use, since sterilization will occur during processing.
-If the recipe processing time is 10 minutes or less, however, the jars must be sterilized in the boiling-water canner before they are filled.
-To sterilize them, fill the canner pot two-thirds full of hot water.
+If your recipe calls for 10 minutes or less of processing time, the jars must be sterilized before they are filled.
+To sterilize them, fill a boiling-water canner pot two-thirds full of hot water.
 Fill the jars with hot water and, using a rubber-coated jar lifter, lower the jars, one at a time, onto the rack in the water-filled pot, making sure they are covered by at least 1 inch of water.
 Bring the water to a boil over high heat and boil for 10 minutes.
-Turn off the heat and leave the jars in the hot water.
-Remove them with the jar lifter and dry them as needed.

 To ensure a proper seal, always keep jars warm until you're ready to use them.
 Either turn off the heat under the canner and leave the sterilized jars in the hot water, removing and drying them as needed, or transfer the jars from the canner into a low-temperature oven to keep warm.
 Always use a jar lifter to safely transfer jars from hot water or an oven for filling.